-Founded 25 years ago, the Anticoagulation Forum is the largest peer organization of anticoagulant service providers in North America.
+Founded over 25 years ago, the Anticoagulation Forum is the largest peer organization of anticoagulant service providers in North America.
 Our membership includes more than 9,500 physicians, nurses, and pharmacists representing over 2,800 anticoagulation services (clinics).
 Our members directly support over 900,000 patients annually.
 As the premier provider of education and the authoritative voice among anticoagulation professionals, the AC Forum offers insight and expertise to those on the front lines.

 The AC Forum Board of Directors is regularly relied upon for their expert opinion.
 Their contributions to research and guideline development have influenced the new landscape of anticoagulation therapy.
 Our flagship program, the Anticoagulation Centers of Excellence, embodies our commitment to the clinical application of evidence-based practices and improved patient outcomes.